-Pillars of Employee
+Pillars of employee

-Retention An organization's ability to retain key employees is one of the most important factors in attracting and retaining them.
+An organization's ability to retain key employees is one of the most important factors in attracting and retaining them.
 Employee retention is a complicated subject, but it can be broken down into six main pillars:

 Workplace: Atmosphere and Opportunities